dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_parameter.rst

    Curve Parameter node.

-The *Curve Parameter* node outputs how far along each spline a control point is, with a value between zero and one.
-The output is different from dividing the index by the total number of control points, because the control points might not be equally spaced along the curve.
+The *Curve Parameter* node outputs how far along each spline a control point is.
+The *Factor* output is different from dividing the index by the total number of control points, because the control points might not be equally spaced along the curve.

 The first value is zero, so the output corresponds to the length at the control point rather than